Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/at.md

    `val` should be equal to the value of `TsAttribute` at `2020-01-01 03:00Z`.

 Negative indexing is not supported.
 Fractional indices are truncated toward zero (e.g. 0.5 -> 0).
+The function returns an error if the index value is `NaN` of `Inf`.